 As a university actively engaged in research, teaching, and learning across the globe, Drexel University views the safety and security of its faculty, students, and staff as a top priority.
 Global Safety and Operations provides university travelers with the resources and information that they need to prepare effectively for travel overseas and serves as a first responder in the event of an international emergency.
 We work actively in partnership with other units across the university and with colleagues at other universities and organizations to identify and assess international travel risks, monitor world events that may impact Drexel travelers, and follow best practices in the field to support international safety and security.

-The University has contracted with On Call International to provide emergency medical (for travel 31 days or less), political and natural disaster assistance, evacuation and repatriation coverage for employed faculty, professional staff and all students participating on a university-affiliated international activity.
+The University has contracted with On Call International to provide emergency medical, political and natural disaster assistance, evacuation and repatriation coverage for employed faculty, professional staff and all students participating on a university-affiliated international activity.
+Students are required to pay the Global safety and insurance fee based upon the number of travel days in their itinerary.

 Please review this checklist of important details to assist you in preparing for international travel.